-- The Carolina and Atlantic World Research Guide is maintained by James Williams, the Assistant Dean for Public Services at the Addlestone Library.
-It directs researchers to resources on the topic of the Carolina region and its connection to the Atlantic World.
+- The Carolina and Atlantic World Research Guide is maintained by the College of Charleston Libraries and directs researchers to resources on the topic of the Carolina region and its connection to the Atlantic World.

 - The Lowcountry Digital Library documents the history and culture of the lowcountry region of South Carolina through the digitization of rare documents, photographs, and other cultural heritage materials.
 LCDL’s mission is to cultivate the creation of digital information in appropriate formats across disciplines in support of scholarly inquiry.
 In order to provide a well rounded digital collection, the library works with partner institutions in a collaborative manner to ensure the overall quality of it’s content.
 Moreover, it provides professional training and support for archive, library, and museum professionals throughout the region.

-- The After Slavery website is intended as an online resource for those who want to understand that momentous effort – and its defeat – as former slaves and their adversaries contested the meaning and scope of freedom after the American Civil War.
+- The After Slavery digital exhibit and educator resources are intended as online resources for those who want to understand that momentous effort – and its defeat – as formerly enslaved people and their adversaries contested the meaning and scope of freedom after the American Civil War.
 Aimed at historians and aspiring historians of slave emancipation and its aftermath, the site is a collaborative work-in-progress involving a team of four scholars based in the United States, Ireland and the United Kingdom, whose current research is focused on labor, race and citizenship in the post-emancipation Carolinas.